WenyuanShao/Notes/experiment_design_2nd.md

 + Our system tend to have less packets which missed its deadline since

 	+ First, we use EDF which will have a better schedulability especially when task<sub>1</sub> has a very early overall deadline while the first subtask of it takes most of execution time.
-	+ We have less system overhead and scheduling over head than LINUX.
+	+ We have less system overhead and scheduling overhead than LINUX.

 **Aiming graph:**